How to Prep Your Body for a Photo Shoot

 However, let’s look a bit more closely.
 The picture on the bottom, you’ll notice that my upper back looks consider more leaner: my lats look more separated from my teres and infraspinatus; the striations of my traps are a lot more visible; and the “Christmas tree” shape the erector spinae group becomes more obvious.

 Did I really lose enough fat over 72 hours to account for these changes?
 Not likely.

 The visual difference occurs because I am holding less water.

 So, all of that covers the depletion of both glycogen and water—I look leaner but not as big.
 The goal, of course, is to have the best of both worlds.
 And THAT is what the carb up does.

-I’ll offer a concession statement here and say that I realize the to many of you, these differences are slight; so small, perhaps, as to even render them negligible in your eyes.
-I can only say that such is not the case.
-I’ve been through the photo process man times, some with a deplete/load and some without.
-And let me tell you from experience, the camera notices and every little bit helps.
+These difference might seem small, but I assure you, that’s not the case.
+I’ve been through the photo process many times, some with a deplete/load and some without.
+And let me tell you from experience, the camera notices everything, and every little bit helps.

 Now that we’ve covered all of all of the terminology that might trip some people up, let’s move on.

 Again, I want to walk you through a day in the life here, so let’s talk about the shoot I was prepping for, which was scheduled on a Friday as 1PM.
 As a result, final preparations begin on Thursday.